rwilliams/jrubywiki/CallingJavaFromJRuby.md

 The `java_import` will define a `Set` on `MyClass` (e.g. `MyClass::Set`).
 If you access `Set` at 1 you will get this new constant.
 If you access `Set` at 2 you will get `Object::Set`.
 Both of these examples are just cases how constants in Ruby work but the implicit constant creation of java_import can trip programmers up.

-Some people do not like the implicit side-effect nature of java_import, so you can also get the same effect by reassigning a Java class to a new constant, like
+Some people do not like the implicit side-effect nature of `java_import`, so you can also get the same effect by reassigning a Java class to a new constant, like

 ```ruby
   require 'java'